Delores Ziegler: Life and career

 In 1990 Ziegler returned to the Canadian Opera Company as Octavian and made her debut at the Metropolitan Opera as Siebel in Charles Gounod's Faust.
 She has since returned to the Met as Octavian (1991), as Dorabella (1991), as Cherubino (1995, 1999, 2002), as Rosina (1998), Flora in La traviata (1998), the Third Lady in The Magic Flute (1998), Hanna Glawari in The Merry Widow (2001), and Maria Bolkonskaya in the Met's first staging of Prokofiev's War and Peace (2002).
-In 1991 she made her debut at the San Francisco Opera as Bellini's Romeo and portrayed Dulcinee in Massenet's Don Quichotte at the Teatro Comunale Florence.
+In 1991 she made her debut at the San Francisco Opera as Bellini's Romeo and portrayed Dulcinee in Massenet's Don Quichotte at the Teatro Comunale, Florence.

 In 1992 Ziegler was the mezzo soloist in Rossini's Stabat Mater with conductor Riccardo Muti and the Philadelphia Orchestra.
 In 1993 she made her debut at the Lyric Opera of Chicago as Dorabella to Carol Vaness' Fiordiligi.
-In 1994 she portrayed Rosina in the United States premiere of Judith Weir's Blond Eckbert and Rosina in The Barber of Seville at the Santa Fe Opera.
+In 1994 she portrayed Rosina in The Barber of Seville at the Santa Fe Opera.
 In 1995 she appeared at the Schwetzingen Festival in Antonio Salieri's Falstaff.
 In 1998 she was a featured soloist in a concert of music by composer Ned Rorem at both the New York Festival of Song and at the Library of Congress; performed as the mezzo soloist in Johann Sebastian Bach's Mass in B minor at Carnegie Hall with Robert Shaw and the Atlanta Symphony Orchestra and Chamber Chorus; and portrayed Orfeo in Gluck's Orfeo ed Euridice at the Athens Concert Hall.

 Ziegler performed Dorabella in a film version of Mozart's Così fan tutte directed by Jean-Pierre Ponnelle, conducted by Nikolaus Harnoncourt.
 She also recorded the part of Sara in Donizetti's Roberto Devereux, and Giovanna in his Anna Bolena alongside Edita Gruberová in the title role.
 She recorded the role of the Second Lady in Mozart's The Magic Flute with Harnoncourt leading the Zürich Opera Orchestra and Chorus in 1988.

 Ziegler has been a professor of voice at School of Music at the University of Maryland.